vladmandic/automatic/README.md

 ### Docs

-If you're unsure how to use a feature, best place to start is [Docs](https://vladmandic.github.io/sdnext-docs/) or [Wiki](https://github.com/vladmandic/automatic/wiki) and if its not there,
+If you're unsure how to use a feature, best place to start is [Docs](https://vladmandic.github.io/sdnext-docs/) and if its not there,
-check [ChangeLog](CHANGELOG.md) for when feature was first introduced as it will always have a short note on how to use it
+check [ChangeLog](https://vladmandic.github.io/sdnext-docs/CHANGELOG/) for when feature was first introduced as it will always have a short note on how to use it

 ### Sponsors